Christina1281995/arcpy_toolbox_sen2cube/README.md

 ## Installation in ArcGIS Pro
 Simply download the [Proof of Concept.atbx](https://github.com/Christina1281995/arcpy_toolbox_sen2cube/raw/main/Proof%20of%20Concept.atbx) and then add it to your ArcGIS Project as shown below.
-This toolbox was created for <b>ArcGIS Pro 2.9.</b>, if you are using an alternative version the toolbox may not be recognised by ArcGIS.
+Attention: This toolbox was created for <b>ArcGIS Pro Version 2.9</b>, if you are using an alternative version the toolbox may not be recognised by ArcGIS.

 <br>